pactus-project/pactus-website/content/blog/2026-04-08-newsletter-mar-2026.md

 **Mobile-Friendly GUI** making running a node even more accessible to everyday users, regardless of their technical background.

-**Pacviewer Disruption & Restoration Efforts** The downtime was caused by the ongoing crisis in West Asia, which impacted infrastructure dependencies beyond the control of the Pactus team.
-In response, the team has actively worked on restoring Pacviewer services and keeps exploring alternative solutions to ensure continued accessibility.

 ## How You Can Help Right Now

 Pactus is only as strong as the people behind it.
 Here is how you can make a